 No matter on what side of the political fence you sit, today is a day you’ll no doubt long remember: it’s the day a federal health care policy—some would say “system”—emerged after long debate.
 One day it will likely be remembered as a key accomplishment of President Barack Obama.

 By sheer luck of timing, my guest today is Cynthia Tucker, Pulitzer Prize-winning columnist for the Atlanta Journal-Constitution.
-She is a woman who wears her believes on her sleeve, in her newspaper—via syndication, in a lot of newspapers—and in an online blog.
+She is a woman who wears her beliefs on her sleeve, in her newspaper—via syndication, in a lot of newspapers—and in an online blog.